openshift/rosa/docs/moactl_init.md

 ### Synopsis

-Applies templates to support Managed OpenShift on AWS clusters
+Applies templates to support Managed OpenShift on AWS clusters.
+If you are not yet logged in to OCM, it will prompt you for credentials.

 ```
 moactl init [flags]